PavitraSharma01/Movie-Genre-Classification/README.md

 ---

 ## Results
-- The trained model achieves an **accuracy of X%** on the validation set.
+- The trained model achieves an **accuracy of 49%** on the validation set.
 - The most important features (words) for each genre are identified, providing insights into the model's decision-making process.

 ---